nevma/wc-added-to-cart-notification/README.txt

 = Admin options area =
 * There is no admin options page for the plugin, yet.
-It will be added in a future release. * Altering the plugin's native behaviour *will* require a little bit of code.
+It will be added in a future release. * One can view and change the plugin's options programmatically, using the `wcatcn_options` filter hook.
+That way the plugin's behavior can be configured.
+One can also configure the notification's contents programmatically.
 See below for more information.

 = Customizing the notification =